The spring 2019 application is now open!

 I have a specific question because I am a unique human with a special circumstance and I couldn’t possibly get all the information I need from this FAQ.
 Who can I talk to with my additional questions?

 Lucky for you, there are 65 WASB members who are eager to get to know the unique you!
 We host information sessions twice per semester where we explain who we are, what we do, and how you can apply to join the Wisconsin Alumni Student Board, as well as answering any further questions.
 Aside from our information sessions, feel free to introduce yourself at any of our events -- we typically have a table set out specifically for people who want to learn more about us.
-Lastly, you can send an email to me (Jackie, President of WASB and voice behind the computer screen) with any questions/comments/concerns: email@example.com.
+Lastly, you can send an email to me (Jack, President of WASB and voice behind the computer screen) with any questions/comments/concerns: firstname.lastname@example.org.

 How can I make my application stand out?